To hit any training goal with this versatile piece of kit, let Elite Trainer Tim Joseph expand your training arsenal

 Kettlebell training can be broken down into two distinctly different styles.
 But which is best, and which will best push forward your training progress, remains up for debate.
 Here we explain everything you need to know about this ultimate training tool and put you on a path to your best ever body.

 The name refers to the effort level and muscle tension required to complete each rep and set.
-If you’ve ever worked a kettlebell exercise into your workout or watched CrossFit on YouTube you are (knowingly or not) familiar with Hardstyle (HS).
+If you’ve ever worked a kettlebell exercise into your workout then you are (knowingly or not) familiar with Hardstyle (HS).

 Initially popularised by Pavel Tsatsouline in the USA back in 2001, there are now many courses and organisations who have evolved off the back of his teachings.